ialbert/bio/md/index.md

 And so on. `bio` has a wealth of utility that makes bioinformatics more accessible.

-## `bio` is a data model for the future
+## `bio` is a data model

 Beyond the functionality that we show, `bio` is also an exploration into modeling biological data.
-The current standards and practices at NCBI and EMBL are woefully antiquated and painfully inadequate.
-GenBank as a format is dishearteningly inefficient, and depressingly difficult do deal with.
-Now take a look under the hood in `bio` and its super fast, clear cut, simple and compressed JSON format that allows `bio` to read in the entire human chromosome 1 with its 253 million characters and 328 thousand genomic features in just three(!) seconds.
+The current standards and practices are woefully antiquated and painfully inadequate.
+GenBank or EMBL, as a data formats, are dishearteningly inefficient, and depressingly tedious to program with.
+In contrast, take a look under the hood, in `bio` all data are in a simple, efficient, quick to load, compressed in JSON format.
+The data layout allows `bio` to read in the entire human chromosome 1 with its 253 million characters and 328 thousand genomic features in just three(!) seconds.
 In another 3 seconds, often less than six seconds in total, `bio`  can convert that information fasta or gff, it can filter it by type, translate the sequence, extract proteins, slice by coordinate etc:

     time bio chr1 --fasta | wc -c
     253105766